 Psychotherapy and counseling is identified as an effective treatment for people who suffer from compulsive lying disorder.
 However, because people with this disorder live in denial and do not recognize the fact that they lie, it is up to the people close to them to convince them that they have a problem which needs to be addressed immediately.

-Before the treatment, a few tests such as a lie detector test might be run to determine the person's state.
+Before the treatment, a few tests such as the NARCO might be run to determine the person's state.
 A psychiatrist will also examine the person for any kind of mental disorders.
-The treatment is usually a combination of psychotherapy, counseling, and medication, including role-plays, practical assignments, counseling the person on the ill effects of lying on his personal and professional life, amongst others.
+The treatment is usually a combination of psychotherapy, counseling, and medication, including role-plays, practical assignments, and counseling.

-No doubt that it is very stressful having to deal with a person who lies compulsively, but one needs to be very caring and supportive of the person.
-However, if the person refuses to undertake treatment or even accept that he has a problem, then despite repeated attempts by friends and family, it is advised that you remove yourself from the situation.
+Dealing with a person who lies compulsively is stressful.
+But one needs to be caring and supportive of the person.
+However, if the person refuses to undertake treatment or even accept that he has a problem, then despite repeated attempts by friends and family, you should stay away from the situation.